Vaibhavs10/translate-with-whisper/README.md

 output:
 ```
-Reading metadata...: 16354it [00:00, 100304.67it/s]
+Reading metadata...: 16354it [00:00, 39409.04it/s]
- Joe Keaton enthüftete Filme und Buster hatte Reservativen des Medien-Prozesses.
+ Joe Keaton verabschiedete sich von Filmen und Buster hatte Regeltäusen über die Medien.
-Reading metadata...: 16354it [00:00, 93428.54it/s]
+Reading metadata...: 16354it [00:00, 34203.76it/s]
- Joe Keaton disapprovato di film e Buster aveva riservazioni sui media.
+ Joe Keaton disapprovò i film e Buster aveva anche riservazioni sui media.
-Reading metadata...: 16354it [00:00, 56266.96it/s]
+Reading metadata...: 16354it [00:00, 24372.39it/s]
- Joe Keaton desapropó de filmes y Buster también tenía reservas sobre el medio.
+ Joe Keaton aprovechó de los filmes y Buster también tenía reservaciones sobre el medio.
-Reading metadata...: 16354it [00:00, 90462.27it/s]
+Reading metadata...: 16354it [00:00, 41170.46it/s]
- Joe Keaton verliep de film en Buster had ook regeven over het media.
+ Joe Keaton onvoldoende films en Buster had ook besluitingen over het medium.
-Reading metadata...: 16354it [00:00, 96229.24it/s]
+Reading metadata...: 16354it [00:00, 23721.35it/s]
- Joe Keaton s'enestime de la cinémathie et Buster a des réservations au sujet des médias.
+ Joe Keaton n'approuve pas les films et Buster avait également des préjugés sur le media.
 ```

-Notice the subtle differences in the transcription, it still gets some of them wrong tho.
+Notice the subtle differences in the transcription, it still gets some things here and there wrong.
 For your actual use-case, I'd recommend tuning these parameters a bit or use one of the fine-tuned models on the hub.

 Good luck! 🤝